MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

 In a recent paper, we give efficient methods based on the [GPC](https://proceedings.mlr.press/v97/agarwal19c.html) that guarantee meta-regret that scales as $O(\sqrt{NT})$ for meta optimization of quadratic functions.
-If the functions are smooth, the method has meta-regret scaling as $O({NT}^{¾})$ in expectation.
+If the functions are smooth, the method has meta-regret scaling as $O((NT)^{¾})$ in expectation.
 In certain settings, this captures learning the learning rate for smooth optimization as a special case!